QaShah07/-SalesDuo_Project/backend/README.md

 Use `db/schema.sql` to create the `salesduo` database and required tables.
 Ensure your `.env` has `DB_HOST`, `DB_PORT`, `DB_USER`, `DB_PASSWORD`, and `DB_NAME` set correctly.
 Optimizations and history are stored in MySQL.

+### AI prompt

+The prompt (in `src/services/aiService.ts`) asks Gemini to:
+- Rewrite title, bullets (5), and description to improve CTR/SEO while staying factual/compliant.
+- Return JSON only with keys: `title`, `bullets`, `description`, `keywords` (3–8 terms).
+- If Gemini output is malformed, the API returns a friendly 502-style message to the frontend.

 ## Available endpoints

 - `POST /api/optimize` — Accepts `{ asin }`, uses Gemini when configured, otherwise returns mock optimization.